dingran/github_repo_stats/README.md

 # GitHub Repository Statistics

-A command line tool that analyzes GitHub repositories to provide statistics about lines of code, broken down by programming language.
+A command line tool that analyzes GitHub repositories or local code directories to provide statistics about lines of code, broken down by programming language.

 ## Installation